safepay/sensor.fronius/README.md

 If your device has a different id than "1" then pass your device ID as "device_id" as per the configuration.

+If you have multiple inverters, set "scope: System" as per the configuration below to return combined values for available sensors.

 ## Installation
 Copy the fronius folder in the custom_components directory into your own custom_components directory in your config directory of Home Assistant.